-It’s no secret that Canada’s sports scene is booming—and along with it, sports betting.
-Though parlays have long been legal and available through provincial lotteries, in 2021 the federal government granted provinces the right to legalize single-game wagering, and it’s expected that Ontario—home to many of Canada’s biggest sports teams, including the Maple Leafs, Senators, Raptors, and the Blue Jays—will lead the charge.
+Canada‘s professional sports scene has been booming for years on end and now the sports betting industry up North is finally ready to follow suit.
+Though parlays have long been legal and available through provincial lotteries, the federal government granted provinces the right to legalize single-game wagering in June 2021.
+Ontario—home to many of Canada’s biggest sports teams, including the Maple Leafs, Senators, Raptors, and the Blue Jays—was the first province to do so, successfully launching its brand new iGaming market on April 4, 2022.

-There have been efforts to legalize single-game wagering in Canada for years, but in 2021 these efforts picked up steam in a big way.
+There have been efforts to legalize single-game wagering in Canada for years, but it wasn’t until 2021 when these efforts started picking up steam in a big way.

 After the United States Supreme Court overturned PASPA, the federal prohibition on sports betting in 2018, many, including professional sports leagues themselves, embraced wagering on sports after opposing it for many years.
 Since most of Canada’s most popular sports teams belong to U.S.-based leagues, it only makes sense that this upsurge in popularity would ripple across the border.

-The campaign to legalize sports betting in Canada reached a head in 2021, when C-218, a game-changing bill was introduced in Parliament.
+The campaign to legalize sports betting in Canada reached a head in 2021, when a game-changing bill known as C-218 was introduced in Parliament.

 The bill was deceptively simple: it would alter the national criminal code to allow provinces to legalize single-game sports betting (the only exception being for horse racing).
 Since sports betting enjoys broad support throughout Canada, this would naturally mean that single-game wagering would be launched in most, if not all, of the provinces.